Kentucky governor: Death toll from flooding rises to 25 - NewsBreak

 “We are committed to a full rebuilding effort to get these folks back on their feet,” Beshear said.
 “But for now, we’re just praying that we don’t lose anybody else.”

-The rain let up early Friday after parts of eastern Kentucky received between 8 and 10 1/2 inches (20-27 centimeters) over 48 hours.
+The rain let up early Friday after parts of eastern Kentucky received between 8 and 10 1/2 inches over 48 hours.
 But some waterways were not expected to crest until Saturday.

-In the tiny community of Wayland, Phillip Michael Caudill was working Saturday to clean up debris and salvage what he can from the home he shares with his wife and three children.
-The waters had receded from the house but left a mess behind along with questions about what he and his family will do next.

-“We’re just hoping we can get some help,” said Caudill, who is staying with his family at Jenny Wiley State Park in a free room, for now.

 Patricia Colombo, 63, of Hazard, Kentucky, became stranded when her car stalled in floodwaters on a state highway.
 Colombo began to panic when water started rushing in.
 Though her phone was dead, she saw a helicopter overhead and waved it down.
 The helicopter crew radioed a ground team that plucked her to safety.